-Mobility is one of the key activities foreseen in the project and has the objective of facilitating resource and knowledge pooling in cooperation with major European research institutions active in areas of interest of UHI.
+Mobility is one of the key activities foreseen in the project and has the objective of facilitating resource and knowledge pooling in cooperation with major European research institutions active in areas of interest to the university .
 The mobility scheme is broken down in three main components:

-From a strategic point of view, the Mobility work-package aims at:
+From a strategic point of view, the Mobility Work Package aims at:

 researchers in areas of interest

 - Consolidating strategic cooperation links between the university and major EU research organisations.

 - Fostering a research cooperation culture within the university, so as to favour further inclusion in the ERA (European